QuantumMechanics/XEMsign/README.md

 <b>As the wallet is exposed you shouldn't store any funds on it !</b>

 To insure maximum security, you can deploy as many XEMsign as you need cosignatures but preferably on different computers in different locations.
 And do not use those computers for surfing the net.

+# Work in progress
+- XEMsend.js this one will be the part that initiate batch multisignature requests for addresses meeting requierements in mysql database.

 <b>BTC</b>: 1BRuxYZ3ohDJkfEWKVMWAiYrAYjwNSaPJs<br>
 <b>XEM</b>: NAMOAV-HFVPJ6-FP32YP-2GCM64-WSRMKX-A5KKYW-WHPY